MimboGameGroup (MGG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MimboGameGroup Historical Price

-According to the latest data gathered on MimboGameGroup live price page, the current price of MimboGameGroup is 0.00120801USD.
-The circulating supply of MimboGameGroup(MGG) is 114.60B MGG , giving it a market capitalization of $138.04M.
+According to the latest data gathered on MimboGameGroup live price page, the current price of MimboGameGroup is 0.00120073USD.
+The circulating supply of MimboGameGroup(MGG) is 114.60B MGG , giving it a market capitalization of $137.60M.

 - 30 Days0.00%$ --$ 0.001227$ 0.001123